kmiller621/orcid-profile/01-adding-works.md

 ### ORCID-CrossRef Synch Step 4.

-Return to your ORCID profile and click on 'Account Settings' at near the top of the screen.
+Return to your ORCID profile and click on 'Trusted Parties' at near the top of the screen.
 You will now see that have authorized CrossRef to update your ORCID profile as your new publications are released.
-You may revoke this permission anytime by clicking the delete button displayed on the right side of the CrossRef permission.
+You may revoke this permission anytime by clicking the revoke access button displayed on the right side of the CrossRef permission.

 ![___Figure 3d.
 View permission in ORCID___](img/crossref-synch4_600.jpg)